 And when it happens, it’s not like in the movies.
 There’s no shouting or splashing or struggle.
 Because the victim is under water and can’t breathe, there’s almost never any sound at all.
 It’s a silent killer, and it happens in a matter of seconds.

 How to prevent: Nearly nine out of 10 drowning incidents occur during a brief lapse in supervision.
-“At least one adult should be watching kids in the water at all times — not texting, not dozing, not reading a book, not talking to another adult.
-Doing nothing but keeping eyes on kids in the water,” says Smith, who suggests assigning one adult to be a “water watcher” in 15-minute shifts.
+“A designated adult should be watching kids in the water at all times.
+Avoid reading, texting or resting while you're on watch,” says Lombard, who suggests assigning one adult to be a “water watcher” in 15-minute shifts.
 Making the shifts short avoids distraction and fatigue.

 It’s also a great idea to get kids in swim lessons.
 Most kids will need several cycles of lessons before they become proficient swimmers, however.
 And if a child goes missing anywhere near a pool, immediately check the deep end first.

 The phrase "dry drowning" can be anxiety-provoking for parents, yet it is frequently used in the news and on social media.
 While dry drowning is not a true medical term, it is helpful to understand the symptoms associated with a dry drowning incident.

 How is drowning different from dry drowning?

 Drowning is a process of breathing impairment that occurs after being submerged in water.
 Drowning deaths result from decreased oxygen to the brain, which leads to the heart stopping (regardless of whether there is water in the lungs).

 The term "dry drowning" highlights the fact that, very rarely, children may develop drowning symptoms shortly after a drowning episode in which they are under water for a prolonged time or get a significant amount of water in their lungs by breathing it in.